Hair & History: A short story on the evolution of hair in the African American community

 The Transatlantic slave trade saw the forceful migration of millions of Africans into America where they labored as slaves.

 You can just imagine the culture shock these Africans must have went through.
-From a society of short “kinky-haired” people to another of white folks with straightened hair.
 Their slave masters treated them badly and even referred to their African hair as ‘wool’ in an attempt to dehumanize them.
 After so many years of seeing their hair as beautiful and sacred, Africans now saw their hair as a burden.
-Their natural African hair made them feel inferior to Western society.
+Their natural hair made them feel inferior to Western society.

-Even slave traders placed more value on light-skinned Africans with soft hair.
-The darker you were and the kinkier your hair, the less attractive you were.
-African slaves no longer had access to their natural hair care products and herbs.
+Even slave traders placed more value on light-skinned Africans with soft hair who felt that the darker you were and the kinkier your hair, the less attractive you were.
+African slaves no longer had access to their natural herbs, butters and oils to take care of their hair.
 They resorted to bacon grease, butter, and kerosene as their moisturizers, conditioners, and shampoo.

 The Great Oppression